-Hoya Kids Learning Center is established to meet the needs of the children of University faculty, staff, and students, and to help Georgetown University parents better balance work and family responsibilities.
+Hoya Kids Learning Center (HKLC) was established to meet the needs of the children of University faculty, staff, and students, and to help Georgetown University parents better balance work and family responsibilities.
 The Learning Center is a key component of the University’s commitment to weave family needs into the fabric of the University community and its educational mission.

 Through access to excellent child care, the University integrates its educational and scholarly missions, as well as the program and activities of the Center, as appropriate.
 The Center provides an atmosphere in which children can thrive as part of the Georgetown family.